-contact : represented by Zia Gallery in T or C NM
+represented by: Plush Gallery in Dallas TX; Artist Abbey Gallery and Zia Gallery in T or C NM

-Painting is a sensuous pleasure - the movement of a brush across fabric, paper, or wood.
+Painting is sensuous pleasure - a movement of brush across a surface.
 I love the lushness of oil paint.
 It is messy and textural.
 I will work with a slow, thoughtful action or sometimes quick and aggressive - mixing colors on a palette or directly on the surface.
-I adore the transparency of watercolor and its proclivity to produce unique colors and tones as layers are painted over one another.
+I love the transparency of watercolor and its proclivity to produce unique colors and tones as layers are painted over one another.
 Watercolor painting is clean, flat, meditative, and quiet.
 Gouache has a soft opaque charm I enjoy.
+I love the versatility and flexibility of acrylic paint.

 The Vessel Series